 The CMPIN pin drives two data slicers, which convert the analog signal from BBOUT back into a digital stream.
 The best data slicer configuration depends on the system operating parameters.
 Data slicer DS1 is a capacitively-coupled comparator with provisions for an adjustable threshold.
 DS1 provides the best performance at low signal-to-noise conditions.
 The threshold, or squelch, offsets the comparator's slicing level from 0 to 90 mV, and is set with a resistor between the RREF and THLD1 pins.
 This threshold allows a trade-off between receiver sensitivity and output noise density in the no-signal condition.
-For best sensitivity, the threshold is set to zero but a minimum of 9 mv should be used for proper AGC action.
+For best sensitivity, the threshold is set to zero but a minimum $R{\text{TH1}}$ value of approximately 20 K Ohms should be used for proper AGC action.
 In this case, noise is output continuously when no signal is present.
 This, in turn, requires the circuit being driven by the RXDATA pin to be able to process noise (and signals) continuously.

 This can be a problem if RXDATA is driving a circuit that must sleep when data is not present to conserve power, or when it its necessary to minimize false interrupts to a multitasking processor.
 In this case, noise can be greatly reduced by increasing the threshold level, but at the expense of sensitivity.
+In order to guarantee THLD1 to be the value calculated, the device should not be powered up in the receive mode.
+It should be powered up in either the sleep mode or the transmit mode and then switched to the recieve mode.
 The best 3 dB bandwidth for the low-pass filter is also affected by the threshold level setting of DS1.
 The bandwidth must be increased as the threshold is increased to minimize data pulse-width variations with signal amplitude.